fbpx

 Back to Tour Page

 Day 3 is relatively moderate hike to Lost Mine in the Chisos highlands (4.8 miles).
 If possible, we’ll travel the Grapevine Hills Road to view Balanced Rock with great photo opportunities.
-We continue into the Big Bend Basin where we will check in for the next 3 nights at Chisos Mountain Lodge.
+We should have a relaxing evening in the Chisos Basin as the drive is not far today.

 Back to Tour Page